 Do you remember the orchid spheres that were featured in the Tropical Greenhouse during Wonderland Express in 2012?
 I always wondered, “How did they do that?” and tried to examine them after they were already created.

 When I heard they were making ten of them for the Orchid Show, I asked horticulturist Elizabeth Rex to show me (and you) exactly how they do it.
 She and the other talented horticulturists constructed them from up to 150 light and dark purple Phalaenopsis orchids, spending six to eight hours per sphere.
 I’m not sure any of you will be creating your own orchid spheres at home, but if you do, Rex tells me they will last up to six weeks with proper care.
-That’s good, because the Orchid Show will be open from February 15 to March 16.
+That’s good, because the Orchid Show will be open from mid-February to mid-March.

 Keep a look out for other fantastic orchid creations including arches, chandeliers, and trees.
 I wonder how those were made…